OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-angular.md

 // --- 3) Connect to the session ---

-// 'token' param irrelevant when using insecure version of OpenVidu.
-Second param will be received by every user
+// 'token' param irrelevant when using insecure version of OpenVidu
+// Second param will be received by every user in Stream.connection.data property,
-// in Stream.connection.data property, which will be appended to DOM as the user's nickname this.session.connect(this.token, '{"clientData": "' + this.token + '"}', (error) => {
+// which will be appended to DOM as the user's nickname this.session.connect(this.token, '{"clientData": "' + this.token + '"}', (error) => {

-	// If the connection is successful...
-	if (!error) {
+	// If connection successful, initialize a publisher and publish to the session if (!error) {

 		// --- 4) Get your own camera stream with the desired resolution ---

 		// Both audio and video will be active.
-HTML video element will be appended to element with 'publisher' id let publisher = this.OV.initPublisher('', {
+HTML video element will be
+		// appended to element with 'publisher' id let publisher = this.OV.initPublisher('', {
 			audio: true,
 			video: true,
 			quality: 'MEDIUM'
 		});

-	//Store your webcam stream in 'localStream' object this.localStream = publisher.stream;
+		// Store your webcam stream in 'localStream' object this.localStream = publisher.stream;

 		// --- 5) Publish your stream ---

 		this.session.publish(publisher);

 	} else {
 		console.log('There was an error connecting to the session:', error.code, error.message);
 	}
 });
 ```